FatulM/shamsi_date/README.md

 ## Issues and feature request
-If you want a feature or you found an issue, please make an issue on Github so I can see your request.
+If you want a feature or you found an issue, please make an issue on GitHub so I can see your request.

 ## Usage